 Alcohol (a depressant drug), once ingested, works to slow down some of the body’s functions including heart rate, blood pressure, and breathing.
 When the vital centers have been depressed enough by alcohol, unconsciousness occurs.
 Further, the amount of alcohol that it takes to produce unconsciousness is dangerously close to a fatal dose.
 People who survive alcohol poisoning sometimes suffer irreversible brain damage.

-Many students are surprised to learn that death can occur from acute intoxication.
+- Many are surprised to learn that death can occur from acute intoxication.
 Most think the worst that can happen is they’ll pass out and have a hang-over the next day.

-6 Reasons Why Drinking Too Much Alcohol Can Kill
+6 Reasons Why Drinking Too Much Alcohol Kills People

 - While food takes several hours to digest, alcohol enters the bloodstream with minutes of hitting the stomach.
 In addition to body tissues readily absorbing and holding alcohol, it also takes much longer for the body to eliminate alcohol than it takes to eliminate food wastes.